drug-design/course/docs/chapters/synthesis-of-drugs.md

 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[nce]: New Chemical Entity: a compound not previously described.

-Nuclear magnetic resonance is a spectroscopic technique that provides information about the number and types of atoms in a molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/nuclear-magnetic-resonance-nmr-49d58ea4'><i class='fa fa-play' aria-hidden='true'></i></button>Nuclear magnetic resonance is a spectroscopic technique that provides information about the number and types of atoms in a molecule.
 NMR spectrometers are tuned to certain nuclei such as <sup>1</sup>H, <sup>13</sup>C, <sup>19</sup>F and <sup>31</sup>P. Absorption in the low-energy radio-frequency part of the spectrum causes excitation of nuclear spin states; high-resolution spectroscopy distinguishes atoms in different locations in the molecule.
 *[Nuclear magnetic resonance]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[nce]: New Chemical Entity: a compound not previously described.